Shmoop: Criticism

-Because Shmoop provides study guides for literature that include "information likely to appear on tests, such as plot analyses, character information, and even key quotations," some educators see the website as a cheating tool.
+Because Shmoop provides study guides for literature that include "information likely to appear on tests, such as plot analyses, character information, and even key quotations," educators have seen the website as a cheating tool.
 These teachers argue that students can use Shmoop as a replacement for actually completing reading assignments with the original material.

 Shmoop states that it does not support academic dishonesty or plagiarism.
 Instead, it suggests that students read the original material, and then check Shmoop to compare their own interpretation of the text with the Shmoop analysis.

 Quoting Carl Fisher, the chair of the comparative world literature and classics department of California State University, Long Beach, Shmoop was also criticized by The New York Times for the irreverent tone it employs in its study guides: "'It makes an interesting attempt to be hip,' he said, 'but it is just so high school-y.'"
-(The Times also faulted Shmoop for misspelling the last name of the English author Virginia Woolf in one of the company's study guides.)
+The Times also faulted Shmoop for misspelling the last name of the English author Virginia Woolf in one of the company's study guides.